 Using git and github for your classes

-git is the open source distributed revision control system used by the Linux project.
-It lets you create a history of all your code.
+git is the open source distributed revision control system created for managing the code needed for the Linux project.
+It lets you create a history of all the code of your project.
 You can send git repository around as zip files if you like.

 As this post is long, I’ll start with some links for quick reference on where to find/get stuff.
-After that I have a section specifically for dealing with github, working together and git itself.
+After that I have a section specifically for dealing with github and git itself.

 github has 2 types of accounts: individual and organization.

-As a teacher, will need to make for yourself an individual account and an organization account.
+As a teacher, will need to make for yourself an individual account.
+You will also need to make 1 or more organization account.
 Any individual account can belong to zero or more organizations.
 For myself, I have quite a few different organization accounts.
 One for each of my courses and one for my research group.
+All accounts and organizations are free to create.
+The difference between an organization account and an individual account is the type of controls you have to manage collaborators and repositories.

-github makes money by essentially charging for privacy so under normal circumstances they would charge some amount for some number of private repositories.
+github makes money by essentially charging for privacy so under normal circumstances they would charge some amount for private repositories.
 You can see their pricing plans here: https://github.com/pricing

 Once you have created your organization, you can go to your organization settings and create teams.
 A team consist of 1 or more individual.
 As the administrator of the organization you will be able to see all the repos so if you forget to add yourself its no big deal.
 Each team also has different access permissions.
 Typically I would set up a student team for write access but not admin access.
 If you are only planning on doing group work then set up each team so that all members are part of that group.
 If you plan to do individual work or a mix of team and individual work then you will want to set up a team for each student.